assamite/creamas/docs/source/overview.rst

 several systems and platforms effectively.
 Multiprocessing functionality is in ``mp``-module (see :doc:`mp`), and distributing the environments on several nodes is in ``ds``-module (see :doc:`ds`).

+If you want to learn more about multiprocessing and distributed system support in Creamas, read an overview of them: :doc:`using_mp_ds`.